Not great at planning your holidays ahead? Here are nine tips to make sure you get the most out of a last-minute deal.

 7. Sign up to airline newsletters & price alerts

 Newsletters and price alerts are probably some of the best ways to receive information of excellent deals as soon as they are available.
 Sign up to a few travel newsletters like Jack’s Flight Club and Scott’s Cheap Flights.

 We’ll break it to you now – you simply won’t book your dream long-haul adventure at the last minute for a great price.
 Long-haul deals, whether it's a tour or package holiday, are still rather pricey even last-minute.
 Instead, search for a city break or a short three- or four-night package holiday and you’ll be able to find great deals.

 9. Don’t get ripped off

 A deal looks too good to be true?
 It probably is.
-Check the distance from the airport to the hotel, and how far you'll have to travel from the hotel to the main attractions.
+Check the distance from the airport to the hotel and how far you'll have to travel from the hotel to the main attractions.
 Consider how much extra you’ll pay for airport transfers, taxis or public transport.

 For package holidays, check if airport transfers are included and how much baggage you’re allowed so you don’t end up out of pocket when you get there.
 If booking a late cruise deal, pay attention to what’s included in the price and how long you’ll be at sea.
 You might get an excellent deal for the cabin but could end up spending a lot on food and drink on board if you’re at sea for days on end.
-For more cruise travel tips, read our guide to everything you need to know before you set sail.

 Be the first to comment